 To figure your unadjusted basis, begin with your car's original basis, which generally is its cost.
-Cost includes sales taxes, destination charges, and dealer preparation.
+Cost includes sales taxes (see Sales taxes, earlier), destination charges, and dealer preparation.
 Increase your basis by any substantial improvements you make to your car, such as adding air conditioning or a new engine.
-Decrease your basis by any deductible casualty loss, section 179 deduction, special depreciation allowance (claimed in prior vears), diesel fuel tax credit, gas guzzler tax, clean-fuel vehicle deduction, and qualified electric vehicle credit.
-See Publication 535 for more information on the clean-fuel vehicle deduction and the qualified electric vehicle credit.
+Decrease your basis by any section 179 deduction, special depreciation allowance, gas guzzler tax, clean-fuel vehicle deduction (for vehicles placed in service before Jan.
+1, 2006), and alternative motor vehicle credit.

+See Form 8910 for information on the alternative motor vehicle credit.